 The trial of all crimes, except in cases of impeachment, shall be by jury; and such trial shall be held in the State where the said crimes shall have been committed; but when not committed within any State, the trial shall be at such place or places as the Congress may by law have directed.

 Section 3.
-Treason against the United States shall consist only in levying war against them, or in adhering to their enemies, giving them aid and comfort.
-No person shall be convicted of treason, unless on the testimony of two witnesses to the same overt act, or on the confession in open court.
+Treason, against the United States, shall consist only in levying war against them, or in adhering to their enemies, giving them aid and comfort.
+No person shall be convicted of treason, unless on the testimony of two witnesses to the same overt act, or on confession in open court.

 Section 1.
 Full faith and credit shall be given in each State to public acts, records, and judicial proceedings of every other State.
 And the Congress may by general laws prescribe the manner in which such acts, records, and proceedings shall be proved, and the effect thereof.

 Section 2.
 Citizens of each State shall be entitled to all privileges and immunities of citizens in the several States.

 A person charged in any State with treason, felony, or other crime, who shall flee from justice, and be found in another State, shall, on demand of the Executive authority of the State from which he fled, be delivered up, to be removed to the State having jurisdiction of the crime.